aletorrescande/credit_risk/report-template.md

 When looking at the two different machine learning models, we can see that for this analysis resampling the data works best as it yields a better f1 and recall scores.
 It is important that the model minimizes the false negatives as not detecting a high risk loan could negatively impact the company's performance.

 It is important to note that the excercise did not require us to scale the data, I would recommend this to improve the model.

-The libraries and dependencies used are:
-- numpy
-- pandas
-- Path from pathlib
-- balanced_accuracy_score, confusion_matrix and classification_report_imbalanced from sklearn.metrics import